justinethier/zig-mark-sweep-gc/README.md

     var a = vm.pushPair() catch unreachable;

-## Misc Language Updates
+Other miscellaneous improvements over C include standard naming conventions (underscores in names for non-callable variables) and a cleaner boolean type.

-Other miscellaneous changes include naming conventions (underscores in names for non-callable variables), boolean type, organize functions as part of struct types, anything else?
+It is also helpful to define functions as part of a `struct` type, allowing a more natural organization of code.
+Though this has been a standard feature in most languages for a long time now.
+[Including C++](https://stackoverflow.com/a/13125960/101258).
 ## Pointers

 The `sweep` function uses a pointer-to-pointer to walk the link list of all objects and unlink unused objects: